lemon3/live-number-formatter/README.md

   // the max value
   max: null,

-  // shot the prefix if the field is empty
+  // show the prefix if the field is empty
   showAffixWhenEmpty: false,

   // allow comma numbers, e.g.: 12.4